 Receiving proceeds from the crime under the Act

-Section 4(g) of the SUPMOA 2019 provides that it is an offence to receive proceeds from the crime of piracy & armed robbery in the Gulf of Guinea committed against ships at sea as well as cargo theft within Nigerian waters among other maritime offences.
-The Act expressly lumped individuals receiving proceeds from the crimes under the Act and Corporate entities such as banks and other financial institution.
-There is a need to revisit this section because proceeds of crimes including maritime crimes usually find its way to banks and other financial institutions without the banks knowing the actual source of the funds.
+Section 4(g) of the SUPMOA 2019 provides that it is an offense to receive proceeds from the crime of piracy, armed robbery against ships and other maritime offenses at sea.
+The Act expressly lumped individuals receiving proceeds from the crimes under the Act and Corporate entities such as banks and other financial institutions.
+There is a need to revisit this section because the proceeds of crimes including maritime crimes usually find its way to banks and other financial institutions without the banks knowing the actual source of the funds.
 With the enactment of this Act, banks and other financial institutions are advised to upgrade their KYC tools and procedure.

-The Act under section 12 (1) provides that any person who commits an act of piracy, robbery or cargo theft within Nigerian waters or at sea or any other unlawful act under the Act, whether or not the person was armed with a firearm or other weapon during the commission of the offence shall be liable on conviction to life imprisonment and a fine of N50, 000,000.00 (Fifty Million Naira) and restitution.
+The Act under section 12 (1) provides that any person who commits an act of piracy, armed robbery at sea or any other unlawful act under the Act, whether or not the person was armed with a firearm or other weapon during the commission of the offense shall be liable on conviction to life imprisonment and a fine of N50, 000,000.00 (Fifty Million Naira) and restitution.
 However, section 12 (2) also provides that if during the commission of an armed robbery at sea, the offender was in possession of or had under his control any firearm, explosive or BRCN weapon, the offender will be liable on conviction to at least 15 years imprisonment.
 There is a need to revisit the punishment section because of the disparity and ambiguity.

-NIMASA has been empowered under the Act to enforce the Suppression of Piracy & Other Maritime Offences Act (SUPMOA) 2019.
+NIMASA has been empowered under the Act to enforce the SUPMOA 2019.
 However, NIMASA being a civil entity is not fully equipped to effectively carry out the enforcement of SUPMOA 2019.
 For this revolutionary Act to be effective and cure the menace of sea crimes, it, therefore, calls for the establishment of a national Coast Guard empowered by law according to international maritime best practices.
-The role of the national Coast Guard is to safeguard the territorial and internal waters of a Coastal State while the Navy patrols the High Seas and protect the Coastal State against external aggression.
-The time to establish a national Coast guard is now as it will help reduce the scourge of cargo theft within Nigerian waters that is fast gaining ground.
+The role of the national Coast Guard is to safeguard the territorial and internal waters of a Coastal State while the Navy patrols the High Seas and protects the Coastal State against external aggression.
+The time to establish a national Coast guard is no.

 The Nigerian navy needs to be fully supported and funded and there should be a collaboration between the Nigerian navy and international navy in safeguarding the high seas around the coast of Nigeria and the Gulf of Guinea.